 - Cut the pumpkin slices into strips around 1cm thick.

-- Put the pan in the oven on the top near the broiler and broil at high heat until the pumpkin strips start to brown and get crispy edges.
+- Put the pan in the oven near the broiler and broil at high heat until the pumpkin strips start to brown and get crispy edges.

 - Remove the pan from the oven and flip the pumpkin strips over and broil on the other side until crispy.